pimsmath/m2pi.ca/content/home/students.md

 M2PI is a full-time training and work-integrated learning opportunity for graduate students and post-doctoral fellows in the mathematical sciences (undergraduate students are also eligible to apply).
-Successful applicants will be asked to commit to full-time participation during **May 5-23, 2025**.
-The M2PI program consists of...
+Successful applicants will be asked to commit to full-time participation during **May 5-23, 2025**, during which time they will participate in training and work in groups on their industry problems.

   * In the first two weeks, students will receive professional and technical skills training relevant to non-academic STEM careers through virtual